When will the next page of Weird Luck be posted?

 Chapter numbers are volume first and then chapter.
 So if a chapter is numbered 2.4, that means it's Volume 2, Chapter 4.

-In addition to the comic, Nicky and Andrew each write speculative fiction in plain old non-comic prose form.
-All of their fiction is part of an ever-growing web of loosely interconnected stories we call the Weird Luck Saga––and of course, the Weird Luck comic is also part of the Weird Luck Saga.
+In addition to the comic, Nicky and Andrew both write stories in plain old non-comic prose form.
+The comic and all their prose fiction interconnect in an ever-growing web of story we call the Weird Luck Saga.

 The comic is designed to stand completely on its own.
 On the other hand, we think that the more pieces of the Weird Luck Saga you read, the more fun it is.
 Some of the characters in the comic also show up in various prose fiction stories, so you end up getting to see them from different angles and at different points in their lives.
-(Note that Agent Sojac, protagonist of the comic, does not show up in any of the other stories; her whole story, or at least the parts of it we're going to tell, can be read entirely in the comic.)

 Here's a list of stories that have direct connections to the comic, more or less in the order in which they take place (though that gets a bit fuzzy sometimes, when characters travel between universes and time passes differently in different universes):